-As a Graduate Associate at The Ohio State University, Dr. Jaegers taught undergraduate clarinet lessons and masterclasses, instructed the clarinet portion of the Woodwind Methods class for undergraduate Music Education majors, held clarinet sectionals for the University Band, assisted with clarinet choir rehearsals, and coached undergraduate chamber ensembles.
+As a Graduate Associate at The Ohio State University, Dr. Jaegers taught undergraduate clarinet lessons and masterclasses, instructed the clarinet portion of the Woodwind Methods class for undergraduate Music Education majors, held clarinet sectionals for the University Band, assisted with and conducted clarinet choir rehearsals, coached undergraduate chamber ensembles, and served as a panel member for undergraduate scale juries.
 She also worked as the Wind Symphony librarian, recorded and edited performances for the recording studios, and worked in the School of Music's Graduate office.
 Dr. Jaegers also served as treasurer for the ClariNetwork association for two years and was a Graduate Enrichment Fellow.
 Her DMA Document—entitled Turkish Classical Clarinet Repertoire: Performance, Accessibility, and Integration into the Canon, with a Performance Guide to Works by Edward J. Hines and Ahmet Adnan Saygun—is focused on classical clarinet performance in the Republic of Turkey and the value of classical clarinet works by Turkish composers that are a largely unknown segment of clarinet repertoire.
 Dr. Jaegers traveled to Turkey in 2018 to conduct research for this document.

 A Graduate Fellowship and College of Music Scholarship recipient at Michigan State University, Dr. Jaegers also served as a member of the MSU College of Music Running Start Student Advisory Board from 2014–2015.
 At Iowa State University, Dr. Jaegers was a Concert of Soloists Competition finalist in 2011 and 2013, the winner of the Clarinet Studio Orchestral Excerpt Audition Competition in 2012, 2013, and 2014, and received the Outstanding Term Paper award for her paper Outside Influences on Blackfoot Music.